-So, how do you structure your website's sitemap?
+So, how do you structure your website's XML sitemap?
 Let's dive right in.

 Typically, the teams involved in structuring a website's sitemap are the marketing team, a technical team (whether that's a team of developers or an agency), the IT team (or whoever controls your servers), and the legal team.

-The marketing team is usually responsible for defining the structure of the site.
+This marketing department is usually responsible for defining the structure of the site.
 Which pages need to link to one another?
 Should site visitors be able to get from the "About Us" page directly to the product page, for example?
 Whether they define the structure using a visual site map in PowerPoint or some other tool is up to them.

-Then, the technical team will build an sitemap.xml file based on the structure defined by the marketing team.
+A team of developers will then build an sitemap.xml file based on the structure defined by the marketing team.

-The IT team usually gets involved, too, assuming you're using your own servers or some servers that IT controls.
+Your support team usually gets involved too, assuming you're using your own servers or some servers that IT controls.
 Remember, the sitemap lives on that server -- so someone has to make sure it's on there.
 If you're working for an agency, they should be able to do this for you, too.